Fare: New American

 This is a restaurant to choose as a place to bring visitors from out of state, or to celebrate a special occasion, or for a romantic dinner for two.

 The dining room is exceptionally large, and at times noisy.
 If planning a romantic dinner, ask for a table near the window.

-During the warmer summer months dine on the Highlawn Pavilion restaurant patio with scenic views of the New York City skyline and Eagle Rock Park.
+During the warmer summer months there is outdoor dining on the patio with scenic views of the New York City skyline and Eagle Rock Park.
 Enjoy lunch or dinner under the stars.